Skip to main content

 7 mentions Positive Neutral Negative

-Character development in the game is a mixed bag; while some players appreciate the intriguing premise and enjoy certain characters, many feel that overall character growth and plot progression are minimal, leaving the narrative feeling underwhelming.
-The expansion's brevity further limits opportunities for deeper storytelling and character exploration.
+Character development in the game is a mixed bag; while some players appreciate the intriguing premise and enjoy certain characters, many feel that overall character growth and plot progression are lacking.
+The expansion's brief duration contributes to a sense of underdevelopment, leaving players wanting more depth and exploration of the narrative.

 • “Incredible story and character development.”